Why enroll your Android device

 If a device is lost or stolen, you can sign in to the Company Portal app or Company Portal website on any other device, and reset your phone to factory settings.
 This feature is helpful if your missing device contains proprietary work data that you don't want anyone else to access.
 Because the device is enrolled in management, your company support or IT admin can also help reset it.

 The reset feature isn't available in the Microsoft Intune app.

-Notifies you of policy updates and requirements
+Get latest policy updates and requirements

 The Company Portal or Microsoft Intune app will automatically check in, or sync, with Intune every eight hours.
 If you're using Company Portal and want to check in more frequently, you or your company support can initiate a manual sync.
 During check-in, the apps will: